annalisew19/MICB475_Team4/meeting_notes/feb_19.md

 ### Questions to ask
-Research Question: How does endometrial microbial diversity differ across age groups and correlate with IVF reproductive outcome?
+- Research Question: How does endometrial microbial diversity differ across age groups and correlate with IVF reproductive outcome?
+- Sampling depth based on alpha rarefaction

 Our experimental aims are:
 1. Characterize the microbial diversity in the endometrium across different age groups